Dave-Gilbert/rgen/README.md

 Prior to using this rubric generating tool I used a variety of different grading strategies.
 20 years ago when I was in graduate school the norm was to sit down with a stack of homework assignments and write on each with a red pen.
 I found this style of grading extremely difficult.
-I've only worked at the college for a few years.
-During my first year I relearned how to use a spreadsheet, following the lead of senior staff who would often communicate grading templates via spreadsheets.
-MyCanvas, the learning management system used by the college includes a static rubric system.
-These must be set up in advance of student submissions, and don't seem very flexible to me.
+More recently I've used spreadsheets to build grade reports which was an improvement over manual notekeepign, although not ideal.

 I wrote the initial version of Rgen in a few weeks at the start of the summer semester and have been using it to evaluate student homework and test submissions since then.
 With each homework assignment that I grade I find a few bugs or limitations in Rgen that I fix.
-Generally I find that I grade and return things much faster than I did in the past, and that the supplied comments are far more detailed than I would normally be able to provide.
+I grade and return things much faster than I did in the past, and that the supplied comments are far more detailed than I would normally be able to provide.
 I believe that the consistency of the remarks and the shorter grading times contribute to better learning outcomes, and generally happier students.

 I occasionally suffer from wrist strain.
 It is an occupational hazard in computing.
 I've spent time optimizing the menus in Rgen to minimize key strokes.
-While its still necessary to type in comments the first time, I find its much easier to navigate simple menus with cursor keys than it is to scroll through spreadsheet cells, and switch back and forth between a mouse and keyboard, or constantly retype remarks into spreadsheet cells.
+While its still necessary to type in comments the first time, I find its much easier to navigate simple menus with cursor keys than it is to scroll through spreadsheet cells, or constantly retype remarks.

 ## Bugs and Rough Edges